lidofinance/dc4bc/HowTo.md

 ##### Getting familiar with the secure channel

+It's time to establish a secure connection between the machines.
 Select an operation to make the node produce a JSON file for it:
 ```
 json file was saved to: /tmp/dkg_id_c04f3_step_1_send_commits_for_the_DKG_round_df482_request.json
 ```